Sourav1002/House-Price-Prediction/README.md

 # House-Price-Prediction
-Project is completed to check better accuracy between Random Forest and Linear Regression model
+Project is completed to check better accuracy between Random Forest and Linear Regression model in R programming language